 Go to app’s Settings > Autofill > Autofill in Apps and select Enable in Settings.

 Select SafeInCloud as Autofill service.

 Tip: You can also access this setting via the phone’s Settings app.

 Start an app that requires the authentication.
 Tap the login or password input field.
-You will see a popup with Unlock SafeInCloud item.
+You will see a keyboard toolbar button with Unlock SafeInCloud item.
 Select it and unlock SafeInCloud.

 Tip: You can adjust how often to require the unlock via SafeInCloud Settings > Autofill > Authentication.

 Then you will see the autofill suggestions in the keyboard toolbar.
 If there are no suggestions, select Search item and locate a required item in SafeInCloud.

 Then SafeInCloud will autofill the selected item into the login and password fields.

 Tip: You can also use this mechanism in some browsers, but not in Chrome.
 For the autofill Chrome see this article: Autofill in Chrome

 If there is no popup with the autofill suggestion, tap and hold an input field and select Autofill from the context menu.